codemicah/movies-api/README.md

 * `cp sample.env .env` to copy enviroment variables from `sample.env` into a new file  called `.env`
 * finally run `npm start` or `npm run dev` to start the developement server

+## Authentication
+Authentication is by an access token which is required for even API call.
+To authenticate your request, pass your access token (which is shown on registration and login) as part of the headers: `access-token`

+e.g `curl -get https://mimovies-api.herokuapp.com/movies -H "access-token: youraccesstoken"`

 ## Endpoints
 - [POST] `/register` - endpoint to register a new user account.
     * **Body**